 Time to have fun and entertainment

 In Bhopal, you can visit the Sair Sapata Leisure Park.
-It is popular for the adventure of car dashing, forest walking, zorbing and so forth.
+It is popular for the adventure of car dashing, forest walking, zorbing, and so forth.
 There is also a playground for children that is exclusively for the children.
-A toy train, entertainment area, music spring and a lovely suspension bridge are some of the main attractions.
-The night's beautiful lights adorn the bridge and so look like your visit to Sair Sapata becomes one of the most enchanting things in the evening.
+A toy train, entertainment area, music spring, and a lovely suspension bridge are some of the main attractions.
+The night's beautiful lights adorn the bridge and so looks like your visit to Sair Sapata becomes one of the most enchanting things in the evening.

 Get on a Boat

 If you are looking for some fun water adventure, this is for you.
-The Upper or Bhojtal Lake is a popular tourist destination for the beauty and tranquilly of its surroundings.
-If you have to try one thing in Bhopal, it is taking a boat trip in the City of Lakes.
-The Boat Club provides different kinds of adventure activities, including kayaking, parasailing and rafting.
+The Upper or Bhojtal Lake is a popular tourist destination for the beauty and tranquility of its surroundings.
+If you have to try one thing in Bhopal, it is taking a boat trip to the City of Lakes.
+The Boat Club provides different kinds of adventure activities, including kayaking, parasailing, and rafting.

 You wish to have a view over that magnificent city from the bird's eye, and you can visit the Jain temple on Lalghati Hill.
 The ropes give two benefits to the visitor.
 They can take a look at several stunning monuments while going down the road.
 Do enjoy them during your Bhopal journey!

 The popular Van Vihar National Park in Bhopal lies in an area of approximately 5 sq km, with plenty of plants and fauna.
 It is worthwhile to explore rich vegetation and to come across wild animals.